How Long Does It Take to Become a Pharmacy Technician?

 Choose the pharm tech path that’s right for you

 With all the different options out there, find the one that works best for your circumstances.
-CareerStep’s Pharmacy Technician Program can take a minimum of 4 months to complete training, so if you’re looking to fast-track your way to practicing as a pharm tech, consider enrolling today!
+If you’re looking to fast-track your way to practicing as a pharm tech, consider enrolling today!